 For those interested in documentary production, check out:

 12 Mac Pro computers, a 12-person meeting area and a small sound recording booth in

 - Audio/Video Recording Equipment: From easy-to-use pocket recorders to professional-grade cameras, DocLab equipment supports DS production courses and faculty, student and staff projects from all departments, programs and offices.

-WALKING TOUR AUDIO HEADSETS.
-Take your class (up to 16 devices, so 15 students and/or 30 with a headphone splitter) out into the world and maintain contact for guided walks, group projects &c.
+Walking Tour Audio Headsets: Take your class (up to 16 devices, so 15 students and/or 30 with a headphone splitter) out into the world and maintain contact for guided walks, group projects, etc.